Can you think yourself healthier?

 There are some people who look at the glass as half empty and others who see it as half full.
 How can you become the latter?
 Here are five ways to start.

 1. Hang out with positive people.
-Negativity can be contagious and conversely, so can positivity.
+Those feelings can be contagious.

 2. In a stressful situation, try to find the silver lining.
-As an example, if you get lost driving with your partner, pay attention to where you are and enjoy the different scenery.
+If you get lost driving with your partner, for example, pay attention to where you are and enjoy the different scenery.

 3. Give positive feedback to those around you.
-There is always something positive you can say even when it might be tough.
+There is always something positive to say, even when it might be tough.
 In the above scenario, you can thank your partner for driving safely.

 4. Give positive feedback to yourself.
 We are often harder on ourselves than anyone else.
 Cut yourself some slack.

 5. Keep a gratitude journal.
-If you can find several things a day to be grateful for, your attitude will change and you will find that you feel better physically.
+If you can find several things a day to be grateful for, your attitude can change and you might find that you feel better physically.

-It is important to your emotional and physical well-being that you find a way to be optimistic.
-It is all in how you look at things.
-As the old saying goes, “Most folks are about as happy as they make up their minds to be.”
+You can support your emotional and physical well-being by finding ways to be optimistic.
+As the old saying goes, “Most folks are about as happy as they make up their minds to be."

 Article sources open article sources